ehamberg/galois-tech-talk/galois-tech-talk-2013-03-12.md

 # Calculating the Likelihood of a Tree

-When calculating the likelihood of a whole phylogenetic tree we assume the following:
+When calculating the likelihood of a whole phylogenetic tree we have to make some assumptions to make the calculation feasible.

 ## Assumption one

 > Evolution in different sites is independent.

-The first assumption lets us decompose the likelihood of a tree given the data,
+This assumption lets us decompose the likelihood of a tree given the data,
 $P\left(D\mid\mathbb{T}\right)$, into a product of $n$ terms -- one for each site:$$L=P\left(D\mid\mathbb{T}\right)=\prod_{i=1}^{n}P\left(D_{i}\mid\mathbb{T}\right)$$